Concordium/concordium-node-sdk-js/packages/web/README.md

 # Examples
 A few simple webpages have been made, to showcase using the web-sdk.
 They can be found in the `example` folder.
-Note that the project should be built before running the example, otherwise they won't work.
+Note that the project should be built before running the examples, otherwise they won't work.
-The examples that uses json-rpc, expects a json-rpc server on `http://localhost:9095`.
+The examples that use JSON-RPC expect a JSON-RPC server on running at `http://localhost:9095`.

 ## SendTransaction.html
-An example of how to send a transaction using the SDK to a json-rpc server.
+An example of how to send a transaction using the SDK to a JSON-RPC server.

 ## GetInstanceInfo.html
 An example of getting the info of a given smart contract instance using a json-rpc server.